rogino/COSCNotes/COSC367/Exam Notes.md

 - Optimization problem: finding the assignment that optimizes (min/max) the value of an objective function
 - Local search
-  - Each iteration, move to one of its neighbours
+  - Each iteration, move to one of its neighbors
-  - Use random restarts/steps (moving to random neighbours) to prevent getting stuck in local optima
+  - Use random restarts/steps (moving to random neighbors) to prevent getting stuck in local optima

 - Constrained satisfaction problem
   - The objective function is the number of unsatisfied constraints